hydephp/develop/blog-posts.md

 - The front matter should be the very first thing in the Markdown file.
 - Each key-pair value should be on its own line.
 - The front matter is used to construct dynamic HTML markup for the post as well as meta tags and post feeds.
-  You are encouranged to look at the compiled HTML to learn and understand how your front matter is used.
+  You are encouraged to look at the compiled HTML to learn and understand how your front matter is used.

 **Example:**